lichenran1234/load-test/README.md

 ## Setting up distributed Locust on a powerful machine (30 min setup, supports high QPS)
-Follow [the steps outlined here](/distributed-load-test/README.md) to set up distributed Locust on an AWS EC-2 instance (with Ubuntu 20.04).
+Follow [the steps outlined here](/distributed-load-test/README.md) to set up distributed Locust on an AWS EC2 instance.
 It should also be applicable to other cloud providers’ Ubuntu instances.